 1934 – 1950

-Since Her Majesty’s Government ran the General Post Office, its official emblem featured a heraldic crown.
-This element traditionally indicated belonging to the royal court.
+Since Her Majesty’s Government ran the General Post Office, its emblem featured a heraldic crown, which traditionally indicated belonging to the royal court.
 The crown hung over the letter “P” from the lettering “GPO” and was partially in the white circle.
-The acronym used a thin sans serif font.
+The acronym was set in a thin sans-serif font.

 1950 – 1965

-In the new logo, the crown’s shape has changed: it looks like St. Edward’s Crown, which is used at the coronation of Great Britain’s monarchs.
+The new logo’s crown has changed shape: it resembles St. Edward’s Crown, used at the coronations of Great Britain’s monarchs.
 This is one of the main attributes of power.
 The white circle has turned into a black, deformed rectangle with a wide border.
 The acronym has been dyed white and given sharp and thin serifs.

 1965 – 1969

-In the last years of its existence, the General Post Office has carried out a small redesign.
+In the last years of its existence, the General Post Office carried out a small redesign.
 The crown has been enlarged, and the serifs on the letters have become long and rectangular.
-The bold type was chosen specifically to draw attention to the name of the organization.
+The bold type was chosen to draw attention to the organization’s name.

 1969 – 1975

-The Post Office Act 1969 abolished the GPO and made possible the creation of a new postal corporation.
+The Post Office Act 1969 abolished the GPO and made the creation of a new postal corporation possible.
 After the rebranding, the word “General” disappeared from the name.
 Instead of an emblem with a crown and a complex geometric background, a monochrome trademark with the words “POST OFFICE” was used.
-The letters’ design is close to the standard font, which was often found in printed correspondence.
+The letters’ design is close to the standard font of printed correspondence.

 1975 – 1993

-In 1975, the company had a yellow and red logo with a striped “Post Office” lettering.
+In 1975, the company had a yellow-and-red logo with striped “Post Office” lettering.
 The basis was a rectangular oval.
-It had a double outline that matched the style of the text.
+It had a double outline that matched the text’s style.
 Each element of the letters consisted of two parallel lines; only the dot above the “i” looked like a single ring.
-By the way, a similar design to the emblem is still used by Royal Mail.
+By the way, Royal Mail still uses a design similar to the emblem.

 1993 – 2007

-When the logo took on an oval shape, it began to appear convex due to the gradient.
-The colors also changed: the designers made the base burgundy, and the outline was repainted in green.
+When the logo took on an oval shape, it appeared convex due to the gradient.
+The colors also changed: the base was burgundy, and the outline was painted green.
 The lettering remained yellow but acquired small black shadows around the edges.
-The font has been updated to the standard sans serif.
+The font has been updated to the standard sans-serif.

 2007 – today